xcat2/xcat-core/docs/source/advanced/networks/switchdiscover/switch_based_switch_discovery.rst

 Switch Status
 ~~~~~~~~~~~~~

 During the switch-based switch discovery process, there are four states displayed.
-User may only see **switch_configed** status on node definition if discovery process succefully finished.
+User may only see **switch_configed** status on node definition if discovery process successfully finished.

 **Matched** --- Discovered switch is matched to predefine switch, **otherinterfaces** attribute is updated to dhcp IP address, and mac address, **switch type** and **usercomment** also updated with vendor information for the predefined switch.